nedalturas/JLDB/src/docs/getting-started.md

 # Getting Started

-Welcome to **JLDB**!
-This guide will help you get started with our comprehensive service provider database for the UAE.
+Welcome to our **JLDB**! tool - a simple yet powerful solution for searching active marketplace providers working with Justlife and connect with them through WhatsApp group chats.

-## What is JLDB?
+## ⏲  What is JLDB?

-JLDB is a powerful platform that connects customers with verified service providers across the United Arab Emirates.
-Whether you need cleaning services, plumbing, electrical work, or any other professional service, JLDB makes it easy to find the right provider for your needs.
+JLDB which is now on version 2 is the successor of the [previous build](https://jlteamdb.netlify.app/) was created to help the teams from _operations_, _partner success_ & _exclusive teams_ to:

+- Search for **active marketplace teams** in different cities
+- instantly connect with those teams via WhatsApp group chats
+- identify partners that are active or inactive

-### Key Features
+### 💡Key Features

-- **Comprehensive Database**: Access to hundreds of verified service providers
-- **Smart Filtering**: Find providers by city, service type, and availability
+- **City-Based Team Lookup**
+  Easily find out which teams are currently active in your area.

-- **Direct Communication**: Connect with providers via WhatsApp integration
+- **Direct WhatsApp Group Links**
-- **Real-time Updates**: Always up-to-date provider information and status
+  Instantly reach out and join teams via curated WhatsApp group chat links.

+- **Dedicated Docs Page (Docs)**
+  A dedicated section to answer the most common questions about our services, helping new users understand how everything works quickly.

 ## Quick Start Guide

 Follow these simple steps to find your perfect service provider:

 ### 1. Navigate to the Database

 Click on the "Database" tab in the main navigation to access our provider listings.

 ### 2. Use Filters to Narrow Down Results

 - **City Coverage**: Select your city (Dubai, Abu Dhabi, Sharjah, Ajman, Al Ain)
 - **Service Type**: Choose from categories like Cleaning, Plumbing, Electrical, etc.
 - **Search**: Enter specific company names or keywords

 ### 3. Browse Results

 Review the filtered results in our easy-to-read table format showing:

 - Company names
 - Service areas
 - Service types